How Black LGBTQ+ Activism Shapes Black History

 LGBTQ+ Rights Are Black Rights

-Though Black LGBTQ+ people have given much to their communities, they still face discrimination within them.
+Throughout quuer Black history, Black LGBTQ+ people have given much to their communities, yet still face discrimination within them.

 Queer people are marginalized in every space they occupy, with a special emphasis on transgender people.
 However, it is critical to recognize that LGBTQ+ people are not wholly accepted as significant contributors to Black liberation.
 Support from queer-allies is integral to Black LGBTQ+ people and, ultimately, the Black community.